 Emergency Room Diversion Grant Program

-Emergency Room Diversion Grant Program (ER Diversion): Findings from States Establishing Non-Emergency Service Providers – State Summaries
+Findings from States Establishing Non-Emergency Service Providers – State Summaries

-Section 6043 of the Deficit Reduction Act of 2005 authorized $50 million in Federal grants to states to establish non-emergency service providers or networks of such providers.
+Section 6043 of the Deficit Reduction Act of 2005 authorized $50 million in federal grants to states to establish non-emergency service providers or networks of such providers.
 States were encouraged to apply for grant funds to implement projects that would:

-- establish new community health centers;
+- Establish new community health centers

-- extend the hours of operation at existing clinics;
+- Extend the hours of operation at existing clinics

-- educate beneficiaries about new services; and
+- Educate beneficiaries about new services

-- provide for electronic health information exchange between facilities for better coordination of care.
+- Provide for electronic health information exchange between facilities for better coordination of care

 States participating in the ER Diversion program were: CO, CT, GA, IL, IN, LA, MA, MD, MI, MO, NC, ND, NJ, OK, PA, RI, SC, SD, TN, WA.

 On March 21, 2012, CMS held a teleconference with grantees to discuss the results of their efforts.
 Twenty-three grantees representing 13 of the 20 participating states took part in the teleconference.
-Attendees discussed various ER diversion strategies implemented during the performance period, including urban versus rural approaches.
-Toward the end of the teleconference, a grantee suggested—and all agreed—that CMS would design and provide a single page template for each of the 20 states to complete as a high level summary on the strategies, findings and sustainability of their individual grant programs.
+Attendees discussed various ER Diversion strategies implemented during the performance period, including urban versus rural approaches.
+Toward the end of the teleconference, a grantee suggested—and all agreed—that CMS would design and provide a single page template for each of the 20 states to complete as a high-level summary on the strategies, findings, and sustainability of their individual grant programs.
 In total, 12 states sent in summary templates representing 16 individual ER Diversion projects.